lesaint/lesaint.github.io/content/articles/2024-06-16_unit_testing_a_bash_script.md

 # Code Unit tests for Bash

+!!! attention ""
+    There are some existing tools to test `Bash` scripts (e.g. [Bats-core](https://github.com/bats-core/bats-core)).
+    I want to try and explore feasibility and how far I can go writing Unit Tests on my own.
+    Also, having defined a very small timebox, I'd rather save the time to learn another tool, and potentially have to adapt my script to it, and get to it right away (and keep it for later, maybe).

-The basic requirements for useful Unit Tests in Bash are:
+The basic requirements for useful Unit Tests in `Bash` are:

 1. run the tests
 2. run the script from the tests